liferay/liferay-docs/develop/tutorials/articles/140-application-security/04-authentication-pipelines/02-authentication-pipelines.markdown

 This time, rather than stubs, the three authentication methods contain functionality.
 The `authenticateByEmailAddress` method directly checks the email address provided by the Login Portlet.
-The other two methods, `authenticateByScreenName` and `authenticateByUserId` call @product@'s `UserLocalService` to look up the user's email address before checking it.
-This service is injected by the OSGi container because of the `@Reference` annotation.
+The other two methods, `authenticateByScreenName` and `authenticateByUserId` call `UserLocalService` to look up the user's email address before checking it.
+The OSGi container injects this service because of the `@Reference` annotation.
 Note that the validator is also injected in this same manner, though it's configured not to fail if the implementation can't be found.
 This allows this module to start regardless of its dependency on the validator implementation.
 In this case, this is safe because the error is handled by throwing an `AuthException` and logging the error.

 Why would you want to do it this way?
 To err gracefully.
 Because this is an `auth.pipeline.post` `Authenticator`, you presumably have other `Authenticator`s